unawarespecs/it-project/CONTRIBUTING.md

 This isn't needed to be added but it is recommended to copy

 This may be done so that our professor can check who contributed to the website.

+## For first time contributors

+If you want to help out to this project in some way, you may:

+- Upload photos